 What's the Covid situation?

-As of September 24, more than 34,000 total confirmed and probable deaths and more than 1 million total confirmed or probable cases were registered.
-There's been a test positivity rate of about 3.56% in the past 28 days.
+As of October 14, roughly 34,400 total confirmed and probable deaths and just over 1.1 million total confirmed or probable cases were registered.
+There's been a test positivity rate of about 2.66% in the past 28 days, a rate that's been dropping in the past month.

 What can visitors expect?